 Haramaya Camel Dairy

-InfoStart date: 31 December, 2012 End date: 27 February, 2018 Project type: Larger strategic projects (prior to 2013) Project code: 12-017DTU Countries: Ethiopia Thematic areas: Agricultural production, Food security and safety, Lead institution: Chr Hansen A/S, Research and Development, Denmark Haramya University (HU), Department of Animal Sciences, Ethiopia Technical University of Denmark (DTU), Denmark Technical University of Denmark (DTU), National Food Institute, Denmark University of Copenhagen (UCPH), Department of Food Science, Denmark Project website: Policy Brief: Project website at DTU Orbit Project coordinator: Egon Bech Hansen Total grant: 9,027,324 DKK Project files:
+InfoStart date: 31 December, 2012 End date: 28 February, 2018 Project type: Larger strategic projects (prior to 2013) Project code: 12-017DTU Countries: Ethiopia Thematic areas: Agricultural production, Food security and safety, Lead institution: Technical University of Denmark (DTU), Denmark Partner institutions: Haramya University (HU), Ethiopia Chr.
+Hansen A/S, Denmark University of Copenhagen (UCPH), Denmark Project website: go to website (the site might be inactive) Policy Brief: Project website at DTU Orbit Project coordinator: Egon Bech Hansen Total grant: 9,027,324 DKK Project files:

 Camels are popular domestic animals in arid and semiarid regions of Africa and the Middle East.
 Camels are held mainly as dairy animals, but also for the meat and for transportation.
 The largest camel population is found in East Africa, around the Horn of Africa in Somalia, Sudan, and Ethiopia.
 The camels in Ethiopia amounts to 2.5 millions.